Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Experiments

 \section{Experiments}

-We compare the PPI and PPI\texttt{++} \AsympCS procedures introduced in \cref{sec:abppi} -- with and without Bayes-assistance -- to the \AsympCS relying solely on labelled data (obtained from \cref{thm:AsympCSgeneral} and referred to as ``classical") on scalar mean estimation problems, i.e.~$\theta^* = \mathbb{E}[Y] \in \mathbb{R}$.
-Bayes-assisted methods are annotated as (G), (L), or (T) to indicate Gaussian, Laplace, or Student-t priors with mean zero and scale depending on the task and reported in the supplementary material.
-Since PPI is motivated by settings with scarce labelled data and abundant unlabelled data, we consider the following experimental setting: labelled data arrives sequentially, i.e.~$n = 1,2,\ldots$, while a large unlabelled dataset is available from the start, i.e.~$N_n = N$ for all $n$, with $N \gg n$ large enough to exclude any uncertainty on the measure of fit $m_\theta$.
-As discussed by \cite{Cortinovis2025}, this simplifies the comparison between unassisted and Bayes-assisted PPI, as it rules out any potential loss of efficiency due to the Minkowski sum \eqref{eq:avbappi_Cg}, thereby isolating the effect of the Bayes correction on the CS procedure.
+We compare the PPI and PPI\texttt{++} \AsympCS procedures introduced in \cref{sec:abppi} -- with and without Bayes assistance -- to the \AsympCS relying solely on labelled data (obtained from \cref{thm:AsympCSlocalprioriid} and referred to as ``classical'') on several estimation problems.
+Bayes-assisted methods are annotated with (G), (L), or (T) to indicate Gaussian, Laplace, or Student-t priors with mean zero and scale depending on the task and reported in the Supplementary Material.
+For the Student-t prior, we set the degrees of freedom to $2$ in all experiments.
+Since PPI is motivated by settings with scarce labelled data and abundant unlabelled data, we consider the following experimental setting: labelled data arrive sequentially, i.e., $n = 1,2,\ldots$, while a large unlabelled dataset is available from the start, i.e., $N_n = N$ for all $n$, with $N \gg n$ large enough to exclude any uncertainty on the measure of fit $m_\theta$.
+As discussed by \citet{Cortinovis2025}, this simplifies the comparison between non-assisted and Bayes-assisted PPI, as it rules out any potential loss of efficiency due to the Minkowski sum \eqref{eq:avbappi_Cg}, thereby isolating the effect of the Bayes correction on the CS procedure.
 For synthetic data, we set $N = \infty$ to guarantee the simplification holds.
 For real data, we empirically verify that $N$ is large enough to justify this assumption by confirming that anytime validity is preserved -- specifically, that the cumulative miscoverage rate remains below the chosen threshold $\alpha = 0.1$ for all $n$.
-As with CLT-based CIs, the $n$ at which one starts counting the cumulative miscoverage rate of an asymptotic CS is inherently arbitrary.
-Here, we choose $n = 40$, as we empirically find this to be a reasonably small labelled sample size at which Strassen's strong coupling generally provides a good approximation.
+As with CLT-based CIs, the $n$ at which one starts counting the cumulative miscoverage rate of an asymptotic CS is inherently arbitrary; unless otherwise stated, we choose $n = 40$, as we empirically find this to be a reasonably small labelled sample size at which the KMT coupling generally provides a good approximation. \looseness=-1